 I run a website called Gittip, which is a weekly gift exchange.
-The idea is that you set up a small gift—between $1 and $24—to an open source programmer, a musician, an artist, etc., and every Thursday we collect and distribute the money.
+The idea is that you set up a small gift—up to $100—to an open source programmer, a musician, an artist, etc., and every Thursday we collect and distribute the money.
 We launched five months ago, and we have about 550 active users exchanging $1,500 per week.

 Processing payments is complicated and fraught with regulations, so Gittip depends on a third party to actually charge credit cards and deposit funds into bank accounts.
 I launched using a service called Samurai from a company called FeeFighters.
 In week two of Gittip, FeeFighters dropped the ball, and when I went looking for support I found out they’d been acquired by GroupOn and had turned off all their support channels.
 Bad news! :-(

 I regrouped and switched to Stripe, another credit card processing vendor.
 Stripe is gorgeous, really world class.
 If you can work with them, you should.
 Unfortunately, I couldn’t, because Gittip is a marketplace, and Stripe isn’t designed for marketplaces.
 If you’re an online store or non-profit you can use Stripe to collect credit card payments intended for you, but you’re not supposed to use Stripe to accept payments on behalf of someone else.
 And that’s what Gittip is all about.
 Stripe were very professional and gave me plenty of lead time, but they asked me to leave. :-(

 [Update 2: Stripe has now rolled out true payouts for marketplaces.]